LookyLooks/GroupChat-Assistants/README.md

 - 🧠 **RAG Processing**: Creating embeddings, storing them, and performing similarity searches on scraped content.

 ## How to Use the Project
-[The content for this section remains the same as in your original README]

 ## Agent Descriptions
 - **BraveSearchAgent**: Searches the web using the Brave Search API and returns the top 20 links.